gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_4_FreeRTOS_and_Inter-Core_Messaging/README.md

     ![](resources/visual-studio-debug-led-task-stop.png)
 5. You can now start stepping through the code by pressing <kbd>F10</kbd> to step over, <kbd>F11</kbd> to step into, or <kbd>F5</kbd> to continue.
 6. Explorer debugging, hover the mouse over the variable named **BuiltInLedOn** and you can see its current value.
-7. Click on the breakpoint to turn off and press <kbd>F5</kbd> to continue execution.
+7. Click on the **red dot** to delete the breakpoint, and press <kbd>F5</kbd> to continue execution.

 ---

-## Finished
+## Finished 完了 fertig finito ख़त्म होना terminado

-**Do NOT** close or stop Visual Studio as we need it running for the next lab.
+**Do NOT** close or stop Visual Studio as we need the FreeRTOS application running for the next lab.

 ---